top of page

 AIFMD stands for alternative investment fund managers (AIFM) directive, which is the main European regulatory framework for alternative investment funds designed for professional investors.
 This directive requires more transparency and security to the way alternative funds are managed.
 Alternative fund managers falling under this directive profit from a passport allowing them to market their fund to professional investors throughout the European Union.

 Accrued interest is the amount of interest earned but not yet collected.
-Accrued interest is interest that has accrued but not yet been paid out.
 When buying or selling bonds, accrued interest refers to the interest accrued since the last coupon date.
-When settling the bond is added to the quoted price because the buyer will collect this accrued interest from the issuer.
+When settling the bond the accrued interest is added to the quoted price because the buyer will collect this accrued interest from the seller.

 Active investing seeks to profit from market inefficiencies by purchasing securities that are undervalued or by selling securities that are overvalued.
 To do so an active investor must be good at forecasting future price developments or identifying mispriced securities.
 Active investing is thus a skill-based investing approach.
 Pure active strategies do not follow a benchmark and are therefore also referred to as absolute return strategies.
 Typical active investors are hedge funds.